 In fall 2019, TERC partnered with the California Conservation Corps (CCC) to replant over 4,000 seedlings around the Lake Tahoe Basin on state and federal lands.
 The rationale is to reforest with the progeny of local drought "survivors" to assist regeneration.
 Reforestation with this progeny will promote forest resiliency to changing and uncertain climatic conditions.

-UC Davis forest ecologist Patricia Maloney plants a sugar pine seedling in Lake Tahoe Basin Management Unit.
+Precise geolocations allow for easier monitoring and tracking.
+Photo: P. Maloney UC Davis forest ecologist Patricia Maloney plants a sugar pine seedling in Lake Tahoe Basin Management Unit.
 Photo: K. Kerlin